concrete-utopia/utopia/performance-test/README.md

 1. npm install
 2. Create a project on localhost and copy its URL.
-3. run the performance test like this in the terminal: `EDITOR_URL=<project-url-you-just-copied> npm run`
+3. run the performance test like this in the terminal: `EDITOR_URL=<project-url-you-just-copied> npm run start`
-4. can provide an env var HEADLESS=false to see what the editor is doing: `HEADLESS=false EDITOR_URL=<project-url-you-just-copied> npm run`
+4. can provide an env var HEADLESS=false to see what the editor is doing: `HEADLESS=false EDITOR_URL=<project-url-you-just-copied> npm run start`
 5. you will see console output with the frame numbers.
 6. That's all you need for debugging existing tests!